 The Child Center of NY strengthens children and families with skills, opportunities, and emotional support to build healthy, successful lives.

 Founded in 1953 as a children’s counseling center in Queens, The Child Center of NY has become a powerful community presence throughout the city.
-With more than 50 locations and 100 programs in NYC’s toughest, most under-served communities, our 1,000 results-oriented professionals make a difference for more than 37,000 children and their families each year.
+With 60 locations and 100 programs in NYC’s most under-served communities, our 1,000+ results-oriented professionals make a difference for more than 43,000 children and their families each year.

 We know that with the right skills, education, and emotional support — tools that we provide — children of any background can build a happy, healthy, and fulfilling future.